rcbops/rpc-openstack/CONTRIBUTING.md

 Any further questions about our github processes, contributor guidelines, or FAQ about the docs and team, refer to: [Contributor collatoral](https://github.com/rackerlabs/docs-rackspace/tree/master/doc/contributor-collateral)

 ## Commits, release notes and pull requests
+### Fixing a bug

+1. After the bug is triaged and prioritised, make the required changes.
+New features, breaking changes and other patches of note must include a release note generated using the `reno tool`.
+Please see `Release Notes` for more information.
+2. Push changes directly to a branch on ```rpc-openstack``` in the ```rcbops``` github namespace (rather than a developers own fork).
+A pull request is then made from this branch to the ```master``` branch.
+3. Unless a bug is specific to a release branch (e.g. ```liberty-12.1```), commit fixes to the ```master``` branch before any potential backports.
+4. Bugs meeting backport criteria are backported to the release branches (e.g. ```liberty-12.1```) as appropriate.
+5. Github markdown is used to update the original issue with a checklist for tracking which branches have fixes merged.
+6. Each time a PR is merged, the associated branch is deleted from ```rpc-openstack```.
+7. When all PRs are completed the issue is then closed.

 ### Commits